chrisgrieser/shimmering-obsidian/docs/Plugin and Theme Search.md

 ## Plugins
 **`op`: combined Search of community `p`lugins and community themes.**
-- Press `↵` to open the plugin in Obsidian's Community Plugin Browser.
+- Press `↵` to open the plugin's GitHub repository.
-	- Use `⌘ + ↵` to open the plugin's GitHub repository instead.
+	- Use `⌘ + ↵` to open .the plugin in Obsidian's Community Plugin Browser instead.
 	- Press `⌥ + ↵` to copy the plugin URI (`obsidian://show-plugin?id=…`) to your clipboard.
 	- `⇧ + ↵` to display & search the GitHub issues.
 See [the section below](#searching-github-issues) for more information.
 - Only plugins officially included in the community plugins are displayed — plugins solely available via GitHub or still in review are not shown.